Kochava/docker-riak/README.md

 License
 -------

-All files under this repository are licensed under the Apache License Version 2.0:
+All files under this repository are licensed under the Apache License Version 2.0.

+One exception is made for riak.conf, which is under the same license, but is copyright 2013 Basho Technologies, Inc.

 ```
 Copyright 2019 Kochava, Inc.